tuxology/AutoTunir/README.md

 AutoTunir
 =========
-This is a web interface for [Tunir](http://tunir.rtfd.org), which is a simple system.
+This is a web interface for [Tunir](http://tunir.rtfd.org), which is a simple CI system.
 For now, it expects a JSON file with details about the cloud builds and displays its content.

 Acknowledgements